Director of Engagement and Partnerships (Remote, US)

 Developing Partner Pipeline & Building National Movement Momentum

-Serve as a key external face and voice for the organization at relevant meetings, conferences and events, inspiring others to action in advocating for equitable access to wellbeing and expanding the wellbeing movement.
+Serve as a key external face and voice for the organization at relevant meetings, conferences and events, influencing others to establish constituencies striving for equitable access to wellbeing and expanding the broader wellbeing movement.

-Distill important information quickly, efficiently and to the right people, with a knack for building connections among the necessary individuals, organizations and systems.
+Distill important information quickly, efficiently and to the right people, with a knack for building connections among the necessary individuals, organizations and systems while managing up and down.

 Create, lead and support cohorts, communities of practice, significant partnerships and networks, sparking action and accountability aligned with change strategies.